kaushlendra277/spring-boot-security-basic/readme.md

 	// AUTHENTICATION
 	@Override
 	protected void configure(AuthenticationManagerBuilder auth) throws Exception {
+		// uncomment this if you want the only default user from application.properties file
+		// super.configure(auth);

+		// way 1 - in memory authentication
+		/*
+		auth
+			.inMemoryAuthentication()
+			.withUser("user").password("admin").roles("USER")
+			.and()
+			.withUser(User
+						.withUsername("admin")
+						.password("admin")
+						.roles("ADMIN"))
+			;
+		*/

+		// way 2 - using jdbc authentication with default schema and hard coded users
+		// in case of any confusion refer notes
+		/*
+		auth
+			.jdbcAuthentication() // jdbc authentication
+			.dataSource(dataSource)
+			.withDefaultSchema() // Spring sec default schema
+			.withUser(User.withUsername("user").password("admin").roles("USER")) // record 1 in default spring schema
+			.withUser(User.withUsername("admin").password("admin").roles("ADMIN")) // record 2 in default spring schema
+			;
+		*/

+		// way 3 - using jdbc authentication with configured schema(schema.sql) and configured users(data.sql)
+		// in case of any confusion refer notes
+		/*
+		auth
+			.jdbcAuthentication() // jdbc authentication
+			.dataSource(dataSource)
+			;
+		*/

+		// way 4 - using jdbc authentication with configured schema(schema.sql) and configured users(data.sql)
+		// where we have pre existing user table not the default spring sec table
 		// in case of any confusion refer notes auth
 			.jdbcAuthentication() // jdbc authentication
 			.dataSource(dataSource)
+			.usersByUsernameQuery("SELECT username, password,enabled"
+					+ " FROM users"
+					+ " WHERE username  = ?")
+			.authoritiesByUsernameQuery(" SELECT username, authority"
+					+ " FROM authorities"
+					+ " WHERE username  = ? ")
 			;

 	}